ruanodendaal/takeaway-challenge-refactor/README.md

 - After reviewing the user stories I thought through my class design and created the table below.

 - Now onto the setup:
-  * I began with Sinatra set up.
   * Initialzing RSpec.
-  * Creating the folder structure require.
+  * Creating the folder structure required.
 - Following this I began writing my feature and unit tests to fulfil the first user story.
 - Moving onto the second user story I used a test-driven approach to build the core game logic.
 - Once this was done I refactored the controller and view pages to enable a user to play rock-paper-scissors against the computer.